jeku001/CBK_APP/README.md

 ---

 ## Overview
-This application is designed to help Scientists from the polish Space Research Centre efficiently process housekeeping datasets from the *LEM* and *HEWELIUSZ* satellites.
+This application is designed to help Scientists from the polish Space Research Centre efficiently process housekeeping datasets from the Lem and Heweliusz satellites.
 The primary goal is to enable the extraction and visualization of specific data columns from CSV files containing over 30GB of satellite telemetry data.

 Key features include:
 - Parsing and filtering CSV data based on selected columns.